Ulaganathan-K-B/SDF_Project_1/README.md

+#Arbitratry Precision Library

+##Overview:
-Tried to implement a basic version of BigInteger and BigDecimal.
+*Basic version of BigInteger and BigDecimal.
+*Supported operation are add, sub, mul, div.

+##Limitation:
+*No GUI